ssbarnea/ssbarnea/README.md

 * Those that decided to show appeciation by [sponsoring me](https://github.com/sponsors/ssbarnea).
 Keep in mind that I donate 100% of what I receive to upstream opensource projects that I use.
 * Several companies that found a way to support my work:
   * [JetBrains](https://www.jetbrains.com) for providing me with a free license of the great PyCharm
-  * [Navicat](https://www.navicat.com) for giving me a license of their powerful dataabase database development tool
+  * [Navicat](https://www.navicat.com) for giving me a license of their powerful database development tool
   * [Atlassian](https://www.atlassian.com) for providing a free cloud instance of Jira that is used to perform integrations testing on jira python library.

 ### 2020-12 Updates